ansible/ansible/docs/docsite/rst/windows_winrm.rst

 * ``ansible_winrm_*``: Any additional keyword arguments supported by ``winrm.Protocol`` may be provided in place of ``*``

-In addtion, there are also specific variables that need to be set for each authentication option.
+In addition, there are also specific variables that need to be set for each authentication option.
 See the section on authentication above for more information.

 ..
 Note:: Ansible 2.0 has deprecated the "ssh" from ``ansible_ssh_user``,